-To read a cQASM file using this interface, build a cQASM reader for the an already-existing program, and then call file2circuit or string2circuit to add the kernels from the cQASM file/string to the program.
+To read a cQASM file, build a cQASM reader for the an already-existing program, and then call file2circuit or string2circuit to add the kernels from the cQASM file/string to the program.
 Optionally a platform can be specified as well, but this is redundant (it must be the same platform as the one that the program was constructed with); these overloads only exist for backward compatibility.

-Because OpenQL supports custom gates and cQASM (historically) does not, and also because OpenQL's internal representation of gates is still a bit different from what cQASM uses (at least when constructing the IR using the Python API), you may need custom conversion rules for the gates.
+Because OpenQL supports custom gates and cQASM (historically) does not, and also because OpenQL's internal representation of gates is still a bit different from what cQASM uses, you may need custom conversion rules for the gates.
 This can be done by specifying a gateset configuration JSON file using gateset_fname.
 This file must consist of a JSON array containing objects with the following structure:

 '''

+{

-"name": "<name>", # mandatory
+"name": "<name>",

+mandatory

-"params": "<typespec>", # mandatory
+"params": "<typespec>",

+mandatory

 "allow_conditional": <bool>, # whether conditional gates of this type are

 →accepted, defaults to true

 "allow_parallel": <bool>,

-whether parallel gates of this type are.
+whether parallel gates of this type are

 →accepted, defaults to true

-"allow_reused_qubits": <bool>, # whether reused qubit args for this type are
+"allow_reused_qubits": <bool>, # whether reused qubit args for this type are.

-→accepted, defaults to false
+\hookrightarrow accepted, defaults to false

 "ql_name": "<name>",

 defaults to "name"

 "ql_qubits": [

 list or "all", defaults to the "Q" args

+hardcoded qubit index

 Ο,

-hardcoded qubit index

-"%O"
+"%0"

-reference to argument 0, which can be a...
+reference to argument 0, which can be a

 →qubitref, bitref, or int

-],
+1.

 list or "all", defaults to the "I" args

 "ql_cregs": [

 0,

 hardcoded creg index

-'''

-'''

-11 00 11
+"%0"

-reference to argument 0, which can be an...
+reference to argument 0, which can be an

-→int variable reference, or int for creg index
+⇔int variable reference, or int for creg index

+1,

 "ql_bregs": [

 list or "all", defaults to the "B" args

+Ο,

 hardcoded breg index

-Ο,

-11 00 11

 reference to argument 0, which can be an

+"%0"

-→int variable reference, or int for creg index
+⇔int variable reference, or int for creg index

 ],

 "ql_duration": 0,

 duration; int to hardcode or "%i" to take

-\hookrightarrow from param i (must be of type int), defaults to 0
+\leftrightarrow from param i (must be of type int), defaults to 0

 "ql_angle": 0.0, # angle; float to hardcode or "%i" to take.

-→from param i (must be of type int or real), defaults to first arg of type real,
+→from param i (must be of type int or real), defaults to first arg of type real

--or 0.0
+→or 0.0

+"ql_angle_type": "<type>",

-"ql_angle_type": "<type>", # interpretation of angle arg; one of "rad".
+interpretation of angle arg; one of "rad"

-→ (radians), "deg" (degrees), or "pow2" (2pi/2^k radians), defaults to "rad"
+↔ (radians), "deg" (degrees), or "pow2" (2pi/2^k radians), defaults to "rad"

 "implicit_sgmq": <bool>, # if multiple qubit args are present, a

-→ single-qubit gate of this type should be replicated for these qubits (instead,
+\rightarrow single-qubit gate of this type should be replicated for these qubits (instead,

-→of a single gate with many qubits)
+\hookrightarrow of a single gate with many gubits)

-"implicit_breg": <bool> # the breg operand(s) that implicitly belongs.
+"implicit_breg": <bool> # the breg operand(s) that implicitly belongs

-→to the qubit operand(s) in the gate should be added to the OpenQL operand list
+\leftrightarrowto the qubit operand(s) in the gate should be added to the OpenQL operand list

+}

 '''

 The typespec string defines the expected argument types for the gate.
 Each character in the string represents an argument.
-The following characters are supported by libqusm:
+The following characters are supported by libqasm:

 - Q = qubit

 - B = assignable bit/boolean (measurement register)

 - b = bit/boolean

-- a = axis(x, y, or z)
+- a = axis (x, y, or z)

 - I = assignable integer

 - i = integer

 - r = real

 - c = complex

 - u = complex matrix of size 4n, where n is the number of qubits in the parameter list (automatically deduced)

 - s = (quoted) string

-- i = ison
+- j = json